JohnCrickett/JohnCrickett/README.md

 - 🔭 I’m currently working in JavaScript/Typescript usually deployed to Docker containers or on AWS.
 Before that I was working in Python and deploying to AWS.
 - Currently building a set of utilities for developers :construction_worker: called [Utils For Devs](https://utilsfordevs.com)
-- 📫 If you're interested in connecting with me please reach out on [LinkedIn](https://www.linkedin.com/in/johncrickett/)
+- 📫 If you're interested in connecting with me please reach out on [LinkedIn](https://www.linkedin.com/in/johncrickett/) and/or read a little more on my personal site: [johncrickett.co.uk](https://johncrickett.co.uk).